 What causes anxiety?

-Some people will have a very identifiable cause for their anxiety, such as a big change in their life (such as changing changing schools), a build-up of stress (such as a series of impending deadlines), or a traumatic incident (such as the loss of a loved one).
+Some people are able to identify the cause for their anxiety, such as a big change in their life (such as changing schools), a build-up of stress (such as a series of upcoming deadlines), or a traumatic incident (such as the loss of a loved one).

 Other people, however, might find it difficult to explain why they feel anxious, as it seems to appear out of nowhere.
 Very often, this is because they have already experienced a build-up of stressful factors.
 If enough of these factors build up, a very small trigger can then tip them over the edge, kind of like a bucket of water overflowing: